KRS-AMD/ament_acceleration/QUALITY_DECLARATION.md

 <!--
 ### Feature Documentation [3.i]

-`ament_acceleration` has feature documentation describing lifecycle nodes.
+`ament_hardware_acceleration` has feature documentation describing lifecycle nodes.
 It is [hosted](https://design.ros2.org/articles/node_lifecycle.html).
 -->

 <!--
 ### Public API Documentation [3.ii]

-Most of `ament_acceleration` has embedded API documentation.
+Most of `ament_hardware_acceleration` has embedded API documentation.
 -->

 ### License [3.iii]

-The license for `ament_acceleration` is Apache 2.0, and a summary is in each source file, the type is declared in the [package.xml](package.xml) manifest file, and a full copy of the license is in the [LICENSE](LICENSE) file.
+The license for `ament_hardware_acceleration` is Apache 2.0, and a summary is in each source file, the type is declared in the [package.xml](package.xml) manifest file, and a full copy of the license is in the [LICENSE](LICENSE) file.

 <!--
 There is an automated test which runs a linter that ensures each file has a license statement.

-The most recent test results can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/ament_acceleration/copyright/).
+The most recent test results can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/ament_hardware_acceleration/copyright/).
 -->

 ### Copyright Statements [3.iv]

-The copyright holders each provide a statement of copyright in each source code file in `ament_acceleration`.
+The copyright holders each provide a statement of copyright in each source code file in `ament_hardware_acceleration`.

 <!--
 There is an automated test which runs a linter that ensures each file has at least one copyright statement.

-The results of the test can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/ament_acceleration/copyright/).
+The results of the test can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/ament_hardware_acceleration/copyright/).
 -->